poidl/lv2_raw/README.md

 # yassy (Yet Another Simple Synth)

-Turn eg-amp_rust into a yassy.
 Currently working on basic midi note message processing and a simple oscillator.
+The current oscillator sounds terrible.
+I found the book

+Frei, B.: Digital sound generation.
+Institute for Computer Music and Sound Technology (ICST) Zurich University of the Arts.

+and now I'm trying to understand it.
+The code in the /example directory reproduces Fig. 8 of the book.